-2 Cor 12:7-10 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
+2 Corinthians 12:7-10 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 8 Concerning this thing I pleaded with the Lord three times that it might depart from me.
 9 And He said to me, "My grace is sufficient for you, for My strength is made perfect in weakness."
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 10 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ's sake.
 For when I am weak, then I am strong.

-In spite of his fervent and repeated prayers, God said, "No" to apostle Paul.
+In spite of his fervent and repeated prayers for the removal of this thorn in the flesh, God said, "No" to the apostle Paul.